-- 5. If Transaction handling or any other Resilience feature is in use, a RawLog is required: - If the new release will replace the current release, the current RawLog can be used.
-Save the Windows file Drive: \Realman\RealityVersion\bin\RawLog (where Drive is the drive on which Reality is installed and RealityVersion is the version number of the current Reality release). - If V15.0 is to be used in parallel with the previous release, a new RawLog must be created after V15.0 is installed. - 6.
+- · Save the contents of the configs host folder. - 6.
+If Transaction handling or any other Resilience feature is in use, a RawLog is required: - If the new release will replace the current release, the current RawLog can be used.
+Save the Windows file Drive:\RealmanRealityVersion\bin\RawLog (where Drive is the drive on which Reality is installed and RealityVersion is the version number of the current Reality release). - If V15.1 is to be used in parallel with the previous release, a new RawLog must be created after V15.1 is installed. - 7.
 Save any customised configuration files.
-These are located in the Windows folder Drive:\Re-alman\RealityVersion\files (where Drive is the drive on which Reality is installed and RealityVersion is the version number of the current Reality release). - 7.
+These are located in the Windows folder Drive:\Realman\RealityVersion\files (where Drive is the drive on which Reality is installed and RealityVersion is the version number of the current Reality release). - 8.
 Shut down the Reality remote tape server if you have this installed (run the command Realrts -e).